-With notes of pineapple and orange, these Tropical Mimosas will leave you dreaming of laying on the beach in Hawaii.
+With notes of pineapple and orange, these Tropical Mimosas will have you dreaming of the beach in Hawaii.
 If you’re camping with kids, or friends who don’t drink, you can also substitute the alcohol with sparkling white grape juice.

 Pour your champagne and sparkling drink into your glass first, then add your juices.
 Garnish with slices of pineapple if you want to be extra fancy.

 Garnished with an orange slice on the rim, like a sun rising over an ocean, this Tequila Sunrise tastes as good as it looks.
 To make it, combine your orange juice and tequila in a shaker if you have one.
 If you don’t, you can also mix them in a cup thoroughly with a spoon.

 Fill your glass with ice and pour your OJ-tequila mixture over the cubes.
 Measure out your grenadine and pour it in your glass slowly.
 Be careful to not mix—this is where the reddish-orange gradient color comes in.
 This is because the grenadine is denser than the juice and tequila, so it sinks to the bottom and creates the gradient color throughout the glass.

 While you’re waiting for the grenadine to settle, take a step aside to create your garnish.
 Cut your orange in half lengthwise, and then cut a slice off one of the halves that’s about 1/4-1/3 inch thick.
 Cut a slit in the orange wheel and slide it over the edge of your glass.
 Spear a maraschino cherry onto a cocktail umbrella, stick it through the top of the orange, and enjoy!

 - Bundle of mint leaves

 - Two limes (one will make four cocktails, plus one for garnish)